 Afterwards, take a walk in the park and the green areas that surround the charming campus.
 If you are ready for a touch of Danish history, you can take a stroll past Dublin Castle, which is ten minutes away on foot.

 The castle draws threads back to Denmark.
 Before the first bricks were laid, there was a Danish Viking fortress on the site.
-Dublin Castle has had many functions over time - court, medieval fortress and execution site, but today the place breathes far more peace and you can visit the museum, explore crypts under the castle and if you are lucky you can also experience concerts within the ancient medieval walls .
+Dublin Castle has had many functions over time – court of law, medieval fortress and place of execution.
+But today the place breathes much more peace, and you can visit the museum, explore crypts under the castle, and if you're lucky, you can also experience concerts within the old medieval walls.

-If you want a museum experience out of the ordinary, visit EPIC The Irish Emigration Museum.
-The museum has twice been named Europe's leading tourist attraction, and with good reason.
-Through phenomenal interactive exhibitions, you can explore the inspiring and often traumatic journeys that 10 million Irish people have embarked on over time to especially countries such as
+If you want a museum experience out of the ordinary, you must visit EPIC The Irish Emigration Museum.
+The museum has twice been voted Europe's leading tourist attraction, and for good reason.

 In addition to a journey through Irish migration history, you will also gain a deeper understanding of the impact these dynamic people have had on the places they have settled.
 The museum is very conveniently located down to Dublin's harbor area, where many have waved goodbye before landmark departures.